2025–26 Idaho Vandals men's basketball team

-The 2025–26 Idaho Vandals men's basketball team represents the University of Idaho during the 2025–26 NCAA Division I men's basketball season.
-The Vandals are led by third-year head coach Alex Pribble and play their home games at ICCU Arena in Moscow, Idaho as a member of the Big Sky Conference.
+The 2025–26 Idaho Vandals men's basketball team represented the University of Idaho in the Big Sky Conference during the 2025–26 NCAA Division I men's basketball season.
+The Vandals were led by third-year head coach Alex Pribble and played their home games on campus at ICCU Arena in Moscow, Idaho.

 Previous season

-The Vandals finished the 2025-26 season 14–19, 8–10 in Big Sky play to finish sixth in the conference.
-As the 6-seed in the Big Sky Tournament they defeated 3-seed Portland State in the Quarterfinals before falling to 2-seed Montana 55–78 in the Semifinals to end their season.
+The Vandals finished the 2024–25 season 14–19, 8–10 in Big Sky play to finish sixth in the conference.
+As the 6-seed in the Big Sky Tournament they defeated 3-seed Portland State in the Quarterfinals before falling to 2-seed Montana 78–55 in the Semifinals to end their season.